 Perched a few steps away from the Belleville Cemetery, this pleasant passage flanked by little houses is full of nostalgia, reminiscent of a lost Paris.
 Adorned with plants and trees, the Villa du Borrégo leads to small gardens protected by brick walls and iron gates.

 Villa de l’Ermitage & Cité Leroy

-A well-known detour for Bellevillois, the Villa de l’Ermitage is without a doubt one of the most charming passages of Eastern Paris.
-Artists workshops, sunny courtyards, finely wrought porches and lush vegetation – by Paris standards – it is hard to imagine that the lively Rue de Ménilmontant is right around the corner!
-With an old fashioned and simple charm, these two passages are a must-see for those exploring the hilltops of Belleville.
+A well-known detour for locals, the Villa de l’Ermitage is without a doubt one of the most charming passages of Eastern Paris.
+Artists workshops, discrete courtyards, finely wrought porches and lush vegetation – by Paris standards – hard to imagine that the lively neighborhoods of Belleville and Ménilmontant are right around the corner!
+With an old fashioned and simple charm, the Cité Leroy is also worth the trip.